jharwell/libra/docs/startup/quickstart.rst

 **"CMake Error: Could not find package libra"**
  Ensure you've installed LIBRA or set ``CMAKE_PREFIX_PATH`` to point to the install location.
 For Conan, verify ``conan install`` completed successfully.
+ If using the CLI, try ``libra --bootstrap`` to install LIBRA to a user-local cache, or verify your existing installation is a compatible version.

 **"No targets to build"**
  Create ``cmake/project-local.cmake`` with at least one